MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Gererate-Infrastructure-As-Code-Documentation.md

 In this demo implementation I am going to stick to Markdown.
 An easy way to get started and learn markdown is the interactive [markdowntutorial](https://www.markdowntutorial.com).

-Markdown can be used within [Github](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) to create documentation for your project through [Github Pages](https://pages.github.com/) or within your project.
+Markdown can be used with [Github](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) to create documentation for your project through [Github Pages](https://pages.github.com/) or as means to document your repository.
-Azure DevOps will use Markdown to publish a [Wiki](https://azure.microsoft.com/en-in/services/devops/wiki/).
+Azure DevOps uses Markdown to publish the content in form of a [Wiki](https://azure.microsoft.com/en-in/services/devops/wiki/).
-Automating the documentation creation into Markdown comes in handy.
+Automating the documentation and the creation of Markdown comes in handy.

+As Markdown is very light weight we can leverage simple strings to create our documentation.
+To better visualize the parameters, resource and outputs of an ARM template a table might be a feasible option for display.

 Get [New-Readme.ps1](/code/New-Readme.ps1)